MatthieuRochette/simple-bokeh-login-page/README.txt

 2) Open a terminal.
 Use cd to move at the root of the project folder.
 3) Launch: $ bokeh serve example --show
 (It will run a tornado server on your localhost and automatically open a browser page on the corresponding address)

+The password for this page is 'test', without the brackets.